1999 Ontario general election

-The 1999 Ontario general election was held on June 3, 1999 to elect members of the 37th Legislative Assembly of the Province of Ontario, Canada.
+The 1999 Ontario general election was held on June 3, 1999, to elect members of the 37th Legislative Assembly of the Canadian province Ontario.

 The governing Progressive Conservative Party of Ontario, led by Premier Mike Harris, was re-elected to a second majority government.

-It was the first election in which the Legislative Assembly of Ontario had a reduced number of seats.
+The last time the Legislative Assembly of Ontario had experienced a reduced number of seats heading into an election was in 1934.
 Previously, the province's riding boundaries were different from those used in federal elections.
-In the 1999 election, for the first time, provincial riding boundaries were redrawn to precisely match federal ridings, resulting in 27 fewer seats — and 27 fewer Members of Provincial Parliament — in the legislature.
+In the 1999 election, as a consequence of an Act passed in 1996, provincial riding boundaries were redrawn to precisely match federal ridings, resulting in 27 fewer seats in the legislature.
 Notably, in a number of ridings this resulted in incumbent MPPs directly facing each other in the new seats; in a few ridings, incumbent MPPs from the same party even had to compete against each other for their own party's nomination.